tetris245/ULTRAbc/README.md

 Changes for future version

+* New command: uset fixperm to enable/disable automatic change of your general item permission when using the BC safeword command
 * Added support for the Devious Padlock (provided by DOGS mod) to the lock and unlock commands
   - Note 1: The lock command will work only if the target has enabled the Devious Padlock in the DOGS menu
   - Note 2: As this lock is normally protected from cheats, the unlock command will work only with a modified version of the DOGS mod